 The picture below shows an example of the position of the scars that you may have after a tummy tuck.
 This will differ from person to person and on the type of tummy tuck you have.
 Your surgeon will explain the scars you’re likely to have.

 Mini tummy tuck

-General anaesthesia temporarily affects your co-ordination and reasoning skills, so you must not drive, drink alcohol, operate machinery or sign legal documents for 24 hours afterwards.
+You must not drive, drink alcohol, operate machinery or sign legal documents for 24 hours after a general anaesthetic.
 If you're in any doubt about driving, contact your motor insurer so that you're aware of their recommendations, and always follow your surgeon’s advice.